Grey

-Grey (more common in British English) or gray (more common in American English) is an intermediate color between black and white.
-It is a neutral or achromatic color, meaning literally that it is "without color", because it can be composed of black and white.
-It is the color of a cloud-covered sky, of ash and of lead.
+Grey or gray is an intermediate colour between black and white.
+It is a neutral or achromatic colour, meaning that it has no chroma.
+It is the colour of a cloud-covered sky, of ash, and of lead.

-The first recorded use of grey as a color name in the English language was in 700 CE.
-Grey is the dominant spelling in European and Commonwealth English, while gray has been the preferred spelling in American English; both spellings are valid in both varieties of English.
+The first recorded use of grey as a colour name in the English language was in 700 CE.
+Grey is the dominant spelling in European and Commonwealth English, while gray is more common in American English; however, both spellings are valid in both varieties of English.

-In Europe and North America, surveys show that grey is the color most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and modesty.
-Only one percent of respondents chose it as their favorite color.
+In Europe and North America, surveys show that grey is the colour most commonly associated with neutrality, conformity, boredom, uncertainty, old age, indifference, and humility.
+Only one per cent of respondents chose it as their favorite colour.